Partnering for inclusivity: Supporting providers in meeting language assistance services requirements

 • Access to bilingual staff.

-• Written translation of significant documents – at the request of the customer – in more than 33 languages in formats that include Braille, large print, alternative fonts, and audio.
+• At the request of the customer, written translation of significant documents in more than 200 languages, including alternate formats such as Braille, large print, alternative fonts, and audio.

 • Nondiscrimination notices and taglines that inform customers about the availability of free language assistance services, nondiscrimination rights, and how to file a complaint.